- 27 Feb 2023

 Airtable Sync integration: Outlook Calendar

-Airtable Sync integration allows you to bring information from external tools into a single, centralized table within Airtable.
+Learn how to use the Airtable Sync integration feature to bring information from external applications into a single, centralized table within Airtable.
 This article covers how to sync with an external Outlook Calendar in order to bring detailed information from events in an Outlook Calendar into Airtable.

 You can find the option to sync with Outlook Calendar by pressing the “+” button next to the table furthest to the right in your base.